|Smart hub||Amazon Echo||Google Home||Apple HomePod|

 As a latecomer to the industry, Google had to come from behind in order to catch up to the Echo and Amazon Alexa, but it’s safe to say the Google Home is on the right track.
 We actually prefer Google’s smart assistant over Alexa because it seems to have a more fluid understanding of language and queries.
 For example, I didn’t have to rephrase or simplify as many questions as I did with Siri or Alexa, which can be frustrating as you’re learning the limits and capabilities of these smart assistants.

 If you have a Google account and regularly use tools like Google Calendar and Google Maps, Google Home will fit right in.
-But the Google Home is still catching up to the Echo’s robust smart home compatibility and control.
+Combine Google Home with Chromecast and you can control your TVs by voice, which can stream media from Netflix, YouTube, and Spotify on command.
+But the Google Home is still catching up to the Echo’s robust smart home equipment compatibility and control.

 Apple HomePod pros and cons